tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/常规集成（无 UI 库）/群组相关/群组管理（iOS）_intl_en.md

 [](id:type)
 ## Group Types
 Instant Messaging (IM) supports the following group types:
-- A **work group for friends (Work)** is like an ordinary WeChat group.
-After a work group is created, a user can only join the group by being invited by a friend who is a member of the group.
+- A **work group (Work)** is like a WeChat group.
+After a work group is created, users can join the group only after being invited by group members.
 The invitation does not need to be accepted by the invitee or approved by the group owner.
+This group type is the same as private group (Private) in earlier versions.
 - A **public group (Public)** is like a QQ group.
 After a public group is created, the group owner can designate group admins.
 To join the group, a user needs to search for the group ID and send a request, and the request needs to be approved by the group owner or an admin before the user can join the group.
-- A **meeting group (Meeting)** allows users to join and exit freely and supports viewing message history from before the user joined the group.
-Meeting groups are ideal for scenarios that integrate Tencent Real-Time Communication (TRTC), such as audio and video conferences and online education.
+- A **meeting group (Meeting)** allows users to join and leave freely and view historical messages sent before they join the group.
+Meeting groups are ideal for scenarios that integrate Tencent Real-Time Communication (TRTC), such as audio/video conferencing and online education.
+This group type is the same as chat room (ChatRoom) in earlier versions.
-- A **live streaming group (AVChatRoom)** allows users to join and exit freely, supports unlimited number of members and does not store message history.
-Livestreaming groups can be used with Live Video Broadcasting (LVB) to support the on-screen comment chatting scenario.
+- An **audio-video group (AVChatRoom)** allows users to join and exit freely, supports an unlimited number of members, and does not store message history.
+Audio-video groups can be used with Cloud Streaming Services (CSS) to support on-screen comment chat scenarios.

 The following table describes the features and limitations of each group type: